CUBRID/cubrid-manual/en/intro.rst

 All interface modules access the database server through the broker.
 The broker is a middleware that allows various application clients to connect to the database server.
 When it receives a request from an interface module, it calls a native C API provided by the database server's client library.

-You can find the latest information on interface modules, visit the Web site at `http://www.cubrid.org/wiki_apis <http://www.cubrid.org/wiki_apis>`_ .
+You can find the latest information on interface modules; visit the Web site at `http://www.cubrid.org/wiki_apis <http://www.cubrid.org/wiki_apis>`_ .

 CUBRID Characteristics
 ======================